 10 Fantastic Underwater Books for Toddlers

 This year I've decided to have a focus on our toddler books and activities at home, and am aiming to spend a few weeks on each topic.
 My daughter is a huge Octonauts fan and has taken a big interest in the ocean and all of the animals that live there.
 For this reason, we are going to start with 'Under the Water' and will be planning activities relating to this theme.

 As a teacher, this has always been one of my favorite themes with young children.
 The underwater theme leaves so much to be explored that the biggest problem is always narrowing down our activities and deciding which ones are the best.

 This book is another beautifully illustrated story, focusing on a different animal for each letter of the alphabet.
-This books is great for toddlers as because of the letter focus and beautiful illustrations, but it also adds extra information about each animal which would be suited to an older audience.
-I encourage you to share some of this information with your toddler, as you'll be amazed at the what they will find interesting, and hopefully it will encourage them to ask lots of questions.
-This book was written and illustrated by a very talented 16 year old.
+This book is great for toddlers because of the letter focus and beautiful illustrations, but it also adds extra information about each animal which would be suited to an older audience.
+I encourage you to share some of this information with your toddler, as you'll be amazed at what they will find interesting, and hopefully, it will encourage them to ask lots of questions.
+This book was written and illustrated by a very talented 16-year-old.